nuxeo/gatling-report/README.md

         mvn package

-A jar will all its dependencies is located here:
+The `jar` file that include all its dependencies is located here:

         ./target/gatling-report-VERSION-capsule-full.jar

 # Usage

+## Help

+        java -jar path/to/gatling-report-VERSION-capsule-fat.jar -h

-## Generate CSV stats
+## Output CSV stats

 The following command will output to stdout a CSV with stats per request.